DoubleSpout/nodeClientSession/README.md

 5.express example

-	see below express use example,make sure before you response to client call the method `req.csflush()` or `res.csflush()` to flush session into cookie header
+see the express example, make sure before you response to client call the method `req.csflush()` or `res.csflush()` to flush session into cookie header

 ##clinet-session work flow:
 1.Generation middleware and set the key which is strong enough